 Yes, you will be welcome to attend the course.
 No judgments are made about your current position.
 You’re the experts on your relationship whether you have only just met or have been living together for some time.
 This time is an opportunity for you to focus on your partner and your relationship away from all the pressures of daily life and wedding plans.
 Couples that have been together for years tell us they still learn something of value to them.

 Will we be frowned upon because we already have children?

 Some couples coming on courses do already have children.
 We value all the experience you bring and hope that you will be able to build on that during the course.

 No; our volunteers are not able to provide child care so please make alternative arrangements for your children.
 Unfortunately, if you do bring your children, you will need to leave and arrange to book onto a later course.

 How do I find out about marriage preparation?

-For Preparing Together visit our online booking page.
-For FOCCUS, including booking a discounted rate, you can ring our appointments service on 0800 389 3801.
+For Preparing Together please visit our PT booking page.
+For FOCCUS please visit our Foccus booking page.
+If you would like to book Foccus at a discounted rate, please book your PT course first and then ring our appointments service on 0800 389 3801.

 Find out more about our marriage preparation courses.